 The company name reservation is valid for 3 months.

-company registration forms
+company registration in sri lanka relevant forms

 After obtaining the name approval, submit Form No. 1, 18, and 19.All forms should be printed or typewritten.
 (Section 475).
 Handwritten forms will not be accepted.